bitaemi/Angular-ngRx-Jest-Marble/src/app/angular-readme/README.md

 }
 ```
 # How to hide an element on page
- - is better to use `display: none` than hidden attribute
+ - is better to use `display: none` than hidden attribute; hidden keeps the element in the DOM (element takes space)
 # CSS preprocessor
  LESS, SASS - help in CSS writing, SASS has if/then/else statements, for loops, while loops, and each loops, @extend (extend another class - basicaly copies the code from another CSS class into that class that extends it), @include and different mixins that help to write succint and inteligile code-  for example: